The Tell

 Around the city were villages and the houses and farms of the farmers that worked for the city.
 When there was a threat or war the population centered in the city and defended themselves behind the walls.

-There are hundreds of such Tells in Israel and the middle east.
-Their sizes ranged from small (like Tell Par ), and others quite large (like Tell Megiddo).
+There are hundreds of such Tels in Israel and the middle east.
+Their sizes ranged from small to large (like Megiddo).

-The Tells are actually made out of a number of layers of construction that accumulated over the years, after each layer was grazed or burnt down by the conquering armies.
+This cycle would repeat again and again.
+The Tels are actually made out of a number of layers of construction that accumulated over the years, after each layer was grazed or burnt down by the conquering armies.
 At a rate of destruction every 100 years or so, many layers have been accumulated, and the height of the hill grew from one layer to the next.

 The sites were build over and over again since there was an advantage to continue to revive the ruined city in its original location: